Optimizing the magnon-phonon cooperativity in planar geometries

 The measured BLS intensity is proportional to $\vert m^+\vert^2$ \cite{buchmeier2007intensity,birt2012deviation} that we use to fit the experimental data.
 The green lines in Fig.~\ref{FIG_freqsweep} correspond to the fit without phonon contributions, i.e., $\Omega=0$ and $\eta_a =0$ from which we extract $\omega_m$ and $\eta_m$.
 Then, we fit the case with magnon polarons (purple lines in Fig.~\ref{FIG_freqsweep}) to extract $\Omega$, $\omega_a$ and $\eta_a$.
 With these parameters, the complementary $|u^+|^2$ can be calculated based on Eq.~\ref{eq2}.
 We then estimate the relative power transferred to the phonon system by

-At low $f_{\rm rf}$, $P_a$ can be larger than 50\% (see the fourth column of Fig.~\ref{FIG_freqsweep}, which represents the stronger power dissipation by the acoustic system).
+At low $f_{\rm rf}$, $P_a$ becomes larger than 50\% (see the fourth column of Fig.~\ref{FIG_freqsweep}).
 The spectral integration, $\big<P_a\big>\equiv\int d\omega P_a$, becomes maximum near 9 GHz, where the magnon phonon coupling reaches the maximum (see Fig.~\ref{FIG_extract}(b)).
+It is important to note that the experimentally obtained spectral shape consistently aligns with $m^+$, confirming that our BLS method detects the magnon signal instead of phonons.

 The frequency dependences of $\eta_m$, $\eta_a$, $\Omega$, and $\mathscr{C}$ are summarized in Fig.~\ref{FIG_extract}. $\eta_m$ follows the predicted linear frequency dependence well (green solid line in Fig.~\ref{FIG_extract}(a)) from which we extract $\alpha_{m}=1.1\times 10^{-4}$, which is close to literature value \cite{dubs2017sub}, and the inhomogeneous line broadening of $\Delta \eta_{m}/(2\pi)=0.58~\rm MHz$.
 A quadratic dependence on frequency is expected for acoustic damping (blue solid line in Fig.~\ref{FIG_extract}(a)) \cite{dutoit1974microwave}.
 We extract an acoustic relaxation rate of $\alpha_{a}=7.7\times 10^{-6}~\rm GHz^{-1}$ and an inhomogeneous contribution of $\Delta \eta_{a}/(2\pi)=0.16~\rm MHz$, which are in reasonable agreements with previously reported values \cite{kleszczewski1988phonon,schlitz2022magnetization}.
 The coupling strength for the in-plane magnetized case is given by (see Appendix B for derivation)